-The copies of the bodies of the Fourth Report, the Fifth Report and the Sixth Report, attached as Exhibits "B", "C" and "E", provide relatively current background information on the Mall and the receivership.
-They also provide details of the challenges that faced the Receiver in the spring of 2014 that lead the Receiver to seek the advice and directions of the court and subsequent developments leading up to the issuance of the Fifth Report and the Sixth Report.
+The copies of the bodies of the Fourth Report, the Fifth Report, the Sixth Report, the Seventh Report and the Eighth Report, attached as Exhibits "B", "C", "D, "E" and "F", provide background information on the Mall and the receivership.
+They also provide details of the challenges that faced the Receiver in the spring of 2014 that lead the Receiver to seek the advice and directions of the court and subsequent developments leading up to the issuance of the Fifth Report, the Sixth Report, the Seventh Report and the Eighth Report.

-- To provide the court with information on the activities of the Receiver since its Sixth Report - To seek approval of the activities of the Receiver and its Statement of Receipts and Disbursements as described in this Report

-- To seek approval for the fees and disbursements of the Receiver, the Receiver's independent legal counsel, Gardiner Roberts, and Heath Whiteley for the period from January 1 April 30, 2015 as set down in fee affidavits - To seek the advice and direction of the court regarding the options available to the Receiver given the inability of the Receiver to effect a sale of the Land and Building
+- To provide the court with information on the activities of the Receiver since its Eighth Report - To seek approval of the activities of the Receiver and its R&D as described in this Report - To seek approval for the fees and disbursements of the Receiver, the Receiver's independent legal counsel, Gardiner Roberts, and Heath Whiteley for the period from August 1, 2015 February 29, 2016 as set down in fee affidavits - To seek an order directing the City to pay directly to the Receiver certain property tax refund claims